Ialoveni District: History

-Localities with the oldest documentary attestation of the district are: Bardar, Puhoi, Molesti, Răzeni, localities approved for the first time in the period 1443-1485.
-16th-18th centuries, grow the economy (agriculture and winery), cultural (the built monasteries), as the region's population grows.
-In 1812, after the Russo-Turkish War (1806-1812), is the occupation of Basarabia, Russian Empire during this period (1812–1917), there is an intense russification of the native population.
-In 1918 after the collapse of the Russian Empire, Bessarabia united with Romania in this period (1918–1940, 1941–1944), the district is part of the Chisinau County.
-In 1940 after Molotov-Ribbentrop Treaty, Basarabia is occupied by the USSR.
-In 1991 as a result of the proclamation of Independence of Moldova, part and residence of the Chisinau County (1991–2003), and in 2003 became administrative unit of Moldova.
+The localities with the oldest documentary attestation in the district are Bardar, Puhoi, Molești, and Răzeni; these localities were mentioned for the first time in the period 1443–1485.
+The 16th to 18th centuries witnessed the development of the economy (agriculture and winery) and culture (several monasteries were built), as Bessarabia's population grew.
+After the Russo-Turkish War (1806–1812), the region was annexed by the Russian Empire, and became part of the Bessarabia Governorate from 1812 to 1917, there is an intense russification of the native population.
+In 1918, after the Russian Revolution and the collapse of the Russian Empire, Bessarabia united with Romania.
+From 1918 to 1940 and again from 1941 to 1944, the district was part of the Lăpușna County, in the Kingdom of Romania.
+In 1940, after the Molotov–Ribbentrop Pact, Bessarabia was occupied by the Soviet Union.
+Towards the end of World War II, the district became part of the Moldavian SSR.
+In 1991, as a result of the proclamation of Independence of Moldova, it became part and residence of Chișinău County (1991–2003), and in 2003 it became an administrative unit of Moldova.

 Geography

 Ialoveni district is located in the central part of the Republic of Moldova.
-Neighborhood has the following district: Straseni District and Chisinau Municipality in north, east district of Anenii-Noi, districts Causeni and Cimislia in the south, west district of Hincesti.
-The landscape is varied, from slippery and hilly in the northwest (Central Moldavian Plateau), until smooth and plain in the east (valley of Botna River).
+Neighborhood has the following district: Strășeni District and Chișinău Municipality in north, Anenii Noi District in the east, districts of Căușeni and Cimislia in the south, and Hîncești District in the west.
+The landscape is varied, from slippery and hilly in the northwest (Central Moldavian Plateau), until smooth and plain in the east (valley of the Botna River).
 Erosion processes vary in intensity.
 In structure, the soil contains considerable amounts of humus district, very rich.
-In the village Milestii Mici is a mine of stone, where annually about 200,000 cubic meters are extracted construction materials.
+In the village Mileștii Mici is a mine of stone, where annually about 200,000 cubic meters are extracted construction materials.
 Space left by the extraction of stone used in the wine industry.